History and Politics BA

 In order to better understand the current social and political climate, we must look back on events and historical actors that have shaped how people and states interact.

-Study past societies from 1000 BCE to the 21st century, exploring political, social, economic and cultural themes from around the globe – laying the historical context necessary for you to engage with the politics of the UK, EU and across the globe.
+Study past societies from the ancient world to the 21st century, exploring political, social, economic and cultural themes from around the globe and laying the historical context necessary for you to engage with the politics of the UK, EU and countries across the globe.

 Using case studies and exploring political theories, you’ll develop and demonstrate your views and explain what can be done to address some of the big issues affecting society today – from food poverty to climate change to free speech.